10 Easy Essential Oil Perfume Blends Inspired by Famous Perfumes

 This blend channels the fresh, aquatic notes of Davidoff Cool Water.
 Combine 3 drops of Peppermint, 2 drops of Eucalyptus, and 1 drop each of Lavender and Cedarwood EO’s.

 Peppermint and Eucalyptus create a crisp, invigorating top note reminiscent of ocean breezes.
-Lavender adds a subtle floral touch, whilst Cedarwood grounds the blend with its earthy aroma.
+Lavender adds a subtle floral touch, while Cedarwood grounds the blend with its earthy aroma.

 This blend is perfect for a refreshing body oil or room spray.